leinadyn/K_Server/README.md

 ---

-K_Server.py contains the K_Server class, which implements the following solvers:\
+K_Server.py contains the K_Server class, which implements the following offline solvers:
-Offline

 - one via dynamic programming
-- one via max-flow-min-cost\
+- one via max-flow-min-cost

-Online
+And the following online solvers:

 - randomized assignment
 - greedy approach
 - Follow the Prediction